25-06-2024

 • Diversions which reduce a road to one lane and "Stop and Go" boards are used

-• "Give and Take" traffic management which tapers traffic, but drivers pass at their own discretion
+• "Give and Take" traffic management tapers traffic, but drivers pass at their own discretion

 • Forming barriers around an obstacle but maintaining safe traffic flow